 Public-domain subjective picture quality databases are basic and required tools for developing models and algorithms that predict how human viewers perceive and rate the quality of pictures, whether they are television signals, cell phone videos, or cinematic motion pictures.
 The creation of a useful Subjective Picture Quality Database is a large multi-month and sometimes multi-year task that requires deep insights into perceptual video engineering, communications systems, picture distortion modeling, visual neuroscience, and visual psychophysics.
 The few successful public-domain subjective picture quality databases are masterpieces of perceptual engineering that have made possible, and continue to enable, the design, testing, and comparison of high-performance perceptual video quality measurement models and algorithms that are used throughout the U.S. and global broadcast, cable, and satellite television and cinematic industries, in the development and testing of compression standards, benchmarking of picture processing algorithms, design of digital cameras, and so on.

-Public-domain subjective picture quality databases are purely scientific efforts created without any proprietary interest, secrecy in design or algorithm testing, or monetary connection.
+The LIVE public-domain subjective picture quality databases are purely scientific efforts created without any proprietary interest, secrecy in design or algorithm testing, or monetary connection.
 They are made freely available to the public without any cost or return as a public service.
 Users have complete freedom without license or royalty fees to utilize professionally, copy, modify, or distribute.
 The only stipulations made for use of the LIVE databases (and most other public databases) are in regard to copyright and recognition of the source of the database in any publications that use the videos, subject scores, and associated data.

 First Successful Public-domain Subjective Picture Quality Database

 Prior to LIVE IQA, the only existing large picture quality databases were the proprietary, non-public VQEG databases produced by the Video Quality Experts Group.
 No access of the video data was given to any researchers or developers other than the algorithm proponents themselves, who also contributed content to the database.
 The intention was that the video data and testing was to be limited to the proponents.
-The first “Phase 1 FR TV” VQEG effort failed since, as explained in the VQEG report and as summarized in
+Unfortunately, the first “Phase 1 FR TV” VQEG effort failed since, as explained in the VQEG report and as summarized in

 “the nine video QA methods that it tested, which contained some of the most sophisticated algorithms at that time, were statistically indistinguishable from the simple peak signal-to-noise ratio (PSNR).”